ibm-cloud-docs/vpc/backup_service_vpc_restore.md

 ## Restoring volumes of a virtual server from a consistency group
 {: #baas-vpc-restore-instance}

 You can use the members of the snapshot consistency group to restore volumes separately.
 Restoring an instance directly from snapshot consistency group identifier is not supported.
+Restoring multiple volumes from different storage generations in a single operation that also provisions a virtual server instance is not recommended.
+For more information, see [Known issues for storage services](/docs/vpc?topic=vpc-storage-known-issues#multi-volume-restore-from-snapshot-fail).

+If the tagged virtual server instance has a mix of first- and second-generation volumes, the backup policy generates two consistency groups of snapshots, one for each generation.
+You can locate all the snapshots that were created by the same backup job by using the backup job ID to filter your consistency group list.

 For more information, see [Creating volumes for a virtual server instance from a consistency group](/docs/vpc?topic=vpc-snapshots-vpc-restore&interface=ui#snapshots-vpc-restore-cr-details-ui).{: ui}